-The concept of communicative language teaching originated in the United Kindom in the early 70s.
-In the late 60s, the British linguists analyzed the importance of communicative language teaching rather than the use of grammatical, lexical and phonological rules.
+The concept of communicative language teaching originated in the United Kingdom in the early 70s.
+In the late 60s, the British linguists analyzed the importance of communicative language teaching rather than grammatical, lexical, and phonological rules.

-CLT is deployed to develop communicative proficiency.
-It has some basic objectives to improve communication skills.
+CLT is deployed to develop communicative proficiency, and it has some primary objectives to improve communication skills.
 Some of the objectives of communicative language teaching are given below:

 - CLT improves communicative proficiency of all the skills including reading, writing listening and speaking.

-- It focuses on the grammatical, discourse, functional, sociolinguistic of communicative competence.
+- Gradually it focuses on the grammatical, discourse, functional, sociolinguistic of communicative competence.

 - It used to engage the learners in the pragmatic and functional use of language.